nextstrain/ncov-ingest/README.md

 # nCoV Ingestion Pipeline

+Internal tooling for the Nextstrain team to ingest and curate SARS-CoV-2 genome sequences.
+This is open source, but we are not intending to support this to be used by outside groups.

 ## Running locally
 If you're using Pipenv (see below), then run commands from `./bin/…` inside a `pipenv shell` or wrapped with `pipenv run ./bin/…`.